Introduction to Bluetooth

-Bluetooth is a standard replacement of wired communications which is mainly designed for devices with low power consumption.
+It is a standard replacement of wired communications which is mainly designed for devices with low power consumption.
 It operates within the short-range on cheaply available transceiver microchips.
 Since the devices operate on radio waves, it is not visible but a quasi-optical wireless route is visible.
-This is authorized by Bluetooth Special Interest Group (SIG) which has employees more than thirty-five thousand in telecommunication, computing and networking and consumer electronics.
+This is authorized by Bluetooth Special Interest Group (SIG) which has employees of more than thirty-five thousand in telecommunication, computing and networking, and consumer electronics.
 Hence it is a simple mechanism that is efficient for short-range transmission using radio waves.

-Working on Bluetooth
+Working of Bluetooth

 - When they are placed within the estimated communication range, it is linked and paired which is called a pairing of Bluetooth devices.
 The radio wave connection established between the two devices is used to send and receive the data between the connected Bluetooth devices.

 - The limit of data as 720KB per second can be sent and received by the devices.
-The available frequency channel is 79 with 2.45GHz frequency which is set up for the data sharing.
+The available frequency channel is 79 with 2.45GHz frequency which is set up for data sharing.

-- When two devices try to set up a connection or link, they search for common frequency through which they can transmit and receive their data.
+- When two devices try to set up a connection or link, they search for a common frequency through which they can transmit and receive their data.
 When they identify that particular common frequency, the device will be turned as “’ found’’.
 The linking of two devices does not hinder the pairing of other devices because they use different frequency channels and there are no possibilities of overlapping.

 - The advantage of it enables more than two devices to share the information simultaneously.
 When any two electronic devices start to shares the data, they form a mini-computer network of electronic devices called Piconet.
 Piconet range can accommodate seven devices.